Wadjkare: Identity

 Wadjkare is mentioned only once: in a royal limestone tablet known as Coptos Decree R (Cairo museum; obj.
 JE 41894), which is said to have been created by the king himself.
 It contains a list of punishments for everyone who dares to damage or plunder a shrine dedicated to the god Min-of-Coptos.
 However, from an archaeological standpoint there is nothing else known about this king.
 His existence is questioned by some scholars, because he is not mentioned in any Ramesside king list.

 A rock inscription in Nubia mentions a king that in the past was tentatively read as Wadjkare.
-It is believed nowadays that the royal name on the inscription is Menkhkare, the throne name of the Eleventh Dynasty local ruler Segerseni.
+It is believed nowadays that the royal name on the inscription is Menkhkare, the throne name of the 11th Dynasty local ruler Segerseni.

-Scholars such as Farouk Gomaà and William C. Hayes identify the Horus name Djemed-ib-taui with a ruler named Neferirkare and equate Wadjkare with an obscure ruler named Hor-Khabaw.
+Scholars such as Farouk Gomaà and William Hayes identify the Horus name Djemed-ib-taui with a ruler named Neferirkare and equate Wadjkare with an obscure ruler named Hor-Khabaw.
 Hans Goedicke sees Wadjkare as the predecessor of Djemed-ib-taui and assigns both rulers to the 9th dynasty.